Category Archives: 2018 Films

 Grade: B+

-A period piece that has all the trimmings for brilliance (on paper anyway) Mary Queen of Scots (2018) is a very good film but misses the mark in the pacing department preventing it from being a truly great film.
+A period piece with all the trimmings for brilliance (on paper anyway), Mary Queen of Scots (2018) is a very good film, but its pacing misses the mark, preventing it from being a truly great film.

 The women admire each other from afar but develop a rivalry in power and love.
-To complicate matters, religious conflict, scandals, and deceit are enveloped within the story.
+To complicate matters, religious conflict, scandals, and deceit are also present in the story.

 The feminist theme is inspiring and makes the film better than merely a soap opera of two rival females sparring over men.

-In the mid-sixteenth century women in control were hardly commonplace and quite resented by the men forced to serve the “whims of women” as one male character puts it.
+In the mid-sixteenth century, women in control were hardly commonplace and relatively resented by the men forced to serve the “whims of women,” as one male character puts it.

 Constantly showcased are males’ attempts at wooing the women in hopes of gaining power and ultimately the throne.

 Later, the character suffers a terrible fate that devastates Mary.
-Regardless of the accuracy, what a nice addition to include with an inspiring message.
+Regardless of the accuracy, this is a nice addition with an inspiring message.

-The acting, particularly among leads Ronan and Robbie are fantastic.
-Both young “it” women in Hollywood, the roles of Mary and Elizabeth showcase their acting talents and chops for handling period piece roles.
+The acting, particularly among leads Ronan and Robbie, is fantastic.
+Both young “it” women in Hollywood, the roles of Mary and Elizabeth, showcase their acting talents and chops for handling period piece roles.

-Ronan, with flawless pale skin and authentic red locks, is beyond believable as Mary exudes strength yet kindness in the role she tackles.
-She can be stubborn, but also fun and light and Ronan has no trouble making the role her own.
+Ronan, with flawless pale skin and authentic red locks, is beyond believable as Mary, who exudes strength yet kindness in the role she tackles.
+She can be stubborn but also fun and light, and Ronan has no trouble making the role her own.

-Robbie, hot on the heels of playing the trailer trash character of Tonya Harding in I, Tonya (2017) hits it out of the park and does a one-eighty with the role of Elizabeth.
+Hot on the heels of playing the trailer trash character of Tonya Harding in I, Tonya (2017), Robbie hits it out of the park and does a one-eighty with the role of Elizabeth.
 Insecure and barren, afflicted with a skin disorder and a balding head of hair, the actress infuses the character with sensitivity and composure.

-A mistake that Rourke makes is not including more scenes of Ronan and Robbie together save for one treasured scene at the very end of the film.
-This makes for a wasted opportunity as the treasured actresses could have played off of each other’s talents in innumerable ways.
+Rourke’s mistake is not including more scenes of Ronan and Robbie together, save for one treasured scene at the end of the film.
+This is a wasted opportunity, as the treasured actresses could have played off each other’s talents in innumerable ways.

 A knock-down, drag-out fight scene would have been a treasure to view.

 The male characters do not leave much impact other than perhaps Lord Darnley (Jack Lowden), Mary’s bisexual second husband.
-As he betrays her on her wedding night with another man, Mary sees little use for him other than to produce a child.
+As he betrays her on her wedding night with another man, Mary sees little use for him besides producing a child.

-Mary Queen of Scots (2018) is an effort to be commended for the female-driven and pro-LGBT stances its features.
+Mary Queen of Scots (2018) is an effort to be commended for its female-driven and pro-LGBT stances.
 Perhaps unrealistic given the period and questions of historical accuracy looming over the entire film, problems with the production do exist.

-The film ebbs and flows will some high moments and some looming blandness, but overall is to be respected and thereby recommended.
+The film ebbs and flows with some high moments and some looming blandness, but overall, it is to be respected and thereby recommended.

 Oscar Nominations: Best Makeup and Hairstyling, Best Costume Design